k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

-- Example of an insert of case_note table record into the SQLite dynamic table:
+- The following is an example of how a case_note table record is inserted into the SQLite dynamic table:

   ```sqlite
   /*sqlite*/ insert into TDM_TableLevel.__t_case_note (case_id,note_id,note_date,note_text) values(?,?,?,?);